matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 it is still somewhat likely disagreement can occur between clients, bots, server modules about whether the date has been met, especially around the boundary of the date.

-Below is an example recommendation to mute the user `@evil:example.com` with the help of MSC_POLICY_MUTE this recommendation expires 1 hour after it was sent.
+Below is an example recommendation to mute the user `@evil:example.com` with the help of MSC3907 this recommendation expires 1 hour after it was sent.
 The mute was sent at 2000000000.
 Now please note that the only timestamp that matters is the expiry timestamp.